-- 1. The other 10% is held by Yunnan Copper Mineral Resources Exploration & Development Co., Ltd (YEX). - 2.
-The other 20% is held by YEX. - 3.
-Goldsearch Ltd has advised CYU of its intention to refrain from incurring any further expenditure in the Mary Kathleen Joint Venture, and has agreed with CYU to dilute its Joint Venture interest to a 1.75% net smelter royalty (NSR).
-Subject to that NSR, CYU will become the 100% holder of these tenure interests. - 4.
+- 1. The other 10% is held by Yunnan Copper Mineral Resources Exploration & Development Co., Ltd (YEX). - Goldsearch Ltd has advised CYU of its intention to refrain from incurring any further expenditure in the Mary Kathleen Joint Venture, and has agreed with CYU to dilute its Joint Venture interest to a 1.75% net smelter royalty (NSR).
+Subject to that NSR, CYU will become the 100% holder of these tenure interests. - 3.
 CYU farming-in up to a 75% interest from Mount Isa Mines Limited subject to Mount Isa Mines having a buy back right so as to retain a 51% interest, under agreement dated 3 February 2012.
 CYU completed earning the first stage 51% interest in Mt Frosty during the December 2014 Quarter.
-The Goldsearch NSR also applies in respect of any interest of CYU in this tenement. - 5.
-CYU farming-in up to a 70% interest from Altona Mining Ltd and Roseby Copper (South) Pty Ltd, under agreement dated 16 September 2013. - 6.
-CYU farming-in up to a 70% interest from Elementos Ltd and Element Minerals Australia Pty Ltd, under agreement dated 17 September 2013. - 7.
-Owned by 51% CYU subsidiary Yunnan Copper San Mu Mining Co.
-Ltd and projects are being abandoned.
+The Goldsearch NSR also applies in respect of any interest of CYU in this tenement. - 4.
+CYU farming-in up to a 70% interest from Elementos Ltd and Element Minerals Australia Pty Ltd, under agreement dated 17 September 2013.